project-oak/tink-rust/docs/RUST-HOWTO.md

 ### Signature

-To sign data using Tink you can use ECDSA or ED25519 key templates.
+To sign data using Tink you can use ECDSA (with P-256) or ED25519 key templates.

 ```Rust
 fn example_ecdsa() {